Generic programming: In Delphi

-As with C#, methods as well as whole types can have one or more type parameters.
+As with C#, methods and whole types can have one or more type parameters.
 In the example, TArray is a generic type (defined by the language) and MakeAtLeast a generic method.
 The available constraints are very similar to the available constraints in C#: any value type, any class, a specific class or interface, and a class with a parameterless constructor.
 Multiple constraints act as an additive union.

-Genericity in Free Pascal
+In Free Pascal

-Free Pascal implemented generics before Delphi, and with different syntax and semantics.
-However, since FPC version 2.6.0, the Delphi-style syntax is available when using the {$mode Delphi} language mode.
-Thus, Free Pascal programmers are able to use generics in whichever style they prefer.
+Free Pascal implemented generics in 2006 in version 2.2.0, before Delphi and with different syntax and semantics.
+However, since FPC version 2.6.0, the Delphi-style syntax is available when using the language mode {$mode Delphi}.
+Thus, Free Pascal code supports generics in either style.